cccccrz/CPSP-Dataset/README.md

 ### Original
 The original building is designed to be completely autonomous and controlled remotely by a PC.
 ROS 2 is used exclusively for manouvering the vehicle and managing the synchronization of the different devices (Jetson, VESC, Lidar, Servo); it DOES NOT perform an analysis of the surrounding environment (no cameras are involved).
 ### Modified
 The modified building is designed to accomplish an elaboration of the surroundings while moving the car, in order to acquire a dataset.
+- The car is driven using its own radio command, that comes alongside the car when you purchase it, and it is set in training mode in order to limit its speed and avoid accidents.
+- Jetson, antennas and powerboard are mounted on the platform deck, but they only get powered by the battery and are not involved